 "The incorrect choices are made up from common mistakes to the problem, in order to distract you from the correct answer.
 Consequently, make sure you are very careful with your working."

 Negative marketing is not normally employed.
 You can use a calculator.
 The questions themselves are not always difficult; the problem is the lack of time and the need to work very fast.
 It’s important not to get stuck on a question – if you cannot answer it, guess and move on.
 There is generally a mix of harder and easier questions.
-All the tests require:
+The tests require basic maths skills, percentages, ratio's and the ability to analyse graphs.

 You can get hold of numerical practice tests just like the ones using by employers here.